Chaim Topol: Musical recordings

 A baritone, Topol recorded several singles and albums, including film soundtracks, children's songs, and Israeli war songs.
 His albums include Topol With Roger Webb And His Orchestra - Topol '68 (1967), Topol Sings Israeli Freedom Songs (1967), War Songs By Topol (1968), and Topol's Israel (1984).
 He appeared on the soundtrack album for the film production of Fiddler on the Roof (1971) and the London cast album (1967).

 Mossad missions

 After Topol's death, the family revealed that he had been involved in Mossad missions in the 1960s and 1970s.
-They said he went on unexplained trips abroad while equipped with a miniature state-of-the-art camera and tape recorder, and that he was in regular contact with Mossad officer Peter Malkin, who came on visits to the family home through the backyard in disguise.
+They said that he went on unexplained trips abroad while equipped with a miniature state-of-the-art camera and tape recorder, and that he was in regular contact with Mossad officer Peter Malkin, who came on visits to the family home through the backyard in disguise.
 On several occasions, Topol carried out wiretapping and other operations with Malkin, using his international acclaim to divert attention from Malkin.